 *Real Estate Skills Tip: It's in the best interest of any seller (FSBO or not) to use the Multiple Listing Service (MLS).
 The MLS is a database of all the real estate transactions that have sold in your area.
 Listing property on the MLS is the secret marketing weapon of real estate agents.

-Most sellers don't realize that they can advertise their property on the MLS without having a real estate license by using a Flat Fee MLS Listing service.
-While this method will give your FSBO listing the most exposure, be prepared to put in work and pay a real estate commission to a buyer’s agent for bringing you a winning offer.
+Most sellers don't realize that they can advertise their property on the MLS without having a real estate license by using a Flat Fee MLS Listing Service.
+While this method will give your FSBO listing the most exposure, be prepared to put in the work and pay a real estate commission to a buyer’s agent for bringing you a winning offer.

 This step requires a degree of professionalism, as this is where you must put the most time and attention into selling your FSBO property.

 Whether it's promptly answering calls, quickly responding to emails, or providing specific answers to buyers' questions, FSBO sellers must maintain professionalism while marketing their property.